plewis/plewis.github.io/phylogenetics/likelihood.md

 -3268.856
 {% endcomment %}

-> :thinking: How many parameters are being estimated using the HKY85 model?
+> :thinking: What parameters are being estimated using the HKY85 model?

 {% comment %}
 17: 3 base frequencies, 1 rate ratio and 13 branch lengths